ArguedJoker/sfia2/README.md

 ## Ansible

 Another open-source software that is useful for provisioning, configuration management, and application-deployment tool.
 It can run on and configure many unix like systems and windows.
 It utilises YAML language which is used to write ansible playbooks.
 It is extremely powerful because it can spin up many hundereds of nodes at any time because Ansible itself is agentless.
 This means that its operations only push out only what nodes need to see.
-It uses SSH to push changes from a single source to multiple remote resources for linus and unix machines.
+It uses SSH to push changes from a single source to multiple remote resources for linux and unix machines.

 For more information: https://www.ansible.com/